 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment of animal control workers was predicted to increase 6% from 2014-2024, which is equivalent to about 900 new jobs.
-As of May 2015, the median annual income for animal control workers was $33,450.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of animal control workers was predicted to increase as fast as the average from 2018-2028, which is equivalent to about 700 new jobs.
+As of May 2018, the income for animal control workers in the 90th percentile was $58,220 or more per year.

 Additional Options and Requirements